Transferability Metrics for Selecting Source Model Ensembles

 \subsection{LEEP as single-source transferability metric}

 We want a transferability metric suitable for selecting an ensemble of models for semantic segmentation.
-We explore approaches based on probability distributions, LEEP~\cite{nguyen20icml} in particular, for several reasons.
+We start from LEEP~\cite{nguyen20icml}, which is based on probability distributions, for several reasons.
 First, both per-pixel predictions and ensemble selection increase computational and memory complexity compared to the usual image classification and single-source selection.
 LEEP is computationally cheap, requiring just a single forward pass of the target training set through the source model, without additional training.
 Second, LEEP is memory-efficient as it stores predictions instead of features as opposed to alternative metrics~\cite{you21icml, tan21cvpr, bao19icip}.
 Finally, starting from LEEP we can derive clear mathematical formulations for the multi-source setting.